chapatt/bwog/README.md

 <p align="center"><img src="images/logo.png" alt="bwog" style="width: 20em;" /></p>
 <p align="center">bwog is a toy static site generator for a tumblelog/microblog</p>

-## The Architecture
+## Architecture
 The blog generated is by-and-large a static HTML site.
-The other component is a small, nodejs app which facilitates adding posts and regenerating the site.
+The other component is a small nodejs app which facilitates adding posts and regenerating the site.

-This is clearly represented by the included example nginx site configuration (though any static server and reverse proxy can be used).
+This structure can be seen in the included example nginx site configuration (any static server and reverse proxy can be used).

-This block attempts to find a file at the webroot matching the path in the requested uri:
+This block attempts to find a file at the webroot matching the path in the requested URL:
 ```
 root /var/www/example;
 index index.html;